DuPage County Tax Consequences and Divorce Attorneys

 - Property and Asset Division: There are potential tax consequences when property is divided, such as capital gains taxes on the sale of a house and taxes on money withdrawn from retirement accounts.
 Spouses should also be sure to understand which party is allowed to take itemized deductions such as mortgage interest, property taxes, etc. If these and other financial issues are addressed ahead of time, tax liability can be minimized for both spouses.

 Addressing tax consequences in a divorce is essential if you want to avoid financial setbacks after everything is finalized.
-At Mevorah Law Offices LLC, we have in-depth knowledge of divorce tax consequences and how they will affect your post-divorce finances.
+At Mevorah & Giglio Law Offices, we have in-depth knowledge of divorce tax consequences and how they will affect your post-divorce finances.
 We offer flexible appointments on nights and weekends for your convenience.
 For a free consultation with one of our skilled and compassionate Illinois divorce attorneys, contact our office today at 630-932-9100.